ulosino/ulosino/CONTRIBUTING.md

 Firstly, a big thanks to you for setting aside your time to contribute!
 Your contributions will be warmly welcomed.

-As a community project, the ULOSINO project thrives and pulses with the work of the community.
-Read on for comprehensive details on how to contribute to both Database Content and the Source Code.

 With ULOSINO, getting an open source OS onto the global stage is very easy.
 To contribute, you will need a GitHub account.
+Read on for comprehensive details on how to contribute to both Database Content and the Source Code.

 Remember that all contributions are bound by the Contribution Code of Conduct, available at CODE_OF_CONDUCT.md.

 ## Editing a single file

-Often you'll want to update a single distribution page or Guide.
+Often you'll want to update a single distribution page.
 Luckily this is easy - you don't even have to leave GitHub!

-First, go into the distribution file store, available in `/public/content/browse/distributions`.
+First, go into the distribution file store, available in `/public/content/browse/`.
 Then find the file you want and open it.

 When you open a file, it'll show something like this: